Equivariant Flow Matching for Point Cloud Assembly: Experiment

 We report the results in Tab~\ref{tab:3DMatch}.
 On 3DM and 3DL, we observe that Eda outperforms the baseline methods by a large margin, especially for rotation errors, where Eda achieves more than $50\%$ lower rotation errors on both 3DL and 3DM.
 We provide more details of Eda on 3DL in Fig.~\ref{fig-registration} in the appendix.

 As for 3DZ, we only report the results of Eda in Tab~\ref{tab:3DMatch}, because all baseline methods are not applicable to 3DZ, \ie, their training goal is undefined when the correspondence does not exist.
 We observe that Eda's error on 3DZ is much larger compared to that on 3DL, suggesting that there exists much larger ambiguity.
-We provide an example of the result of Eda in Fig.~\ref{fig-3DZ}.
-One important observation is that despite the ambiguity of the data, Eda learned the global geometry of the indoor scenes, in the sense that it tends to place large planes, \ie, walls, floors and ceilings, in a parallel or orthogonal position.
+Nevertheless, as shown in in Fig.~\ref{fig-3DZ-1}, Eda indeed learned the global geometry of the indoor scenes instead of just random guessing, because it tends to place large planes, \ie, walls, floors and ceilings, in a parallel or orthogonal position, and keep a plausible distance between walls of the assembled room.

 To show that this behavior is consistent in the whole test set, we present the distribution of $\Delta r$ of Eda on 3DZ in Fig.~\ref{fig-3DZ-3}.
 A simple intuition is that for rooms consisting of $6$ parallel or orthogonal planes (four walls, a floor and a ceiling), if the orthogonality or parallelism of planes is correctly maintained in the assembly, then $\Delta r$ should be $0$, $90$, or $180$.
 We observe that this is indeed the case in Fig.~\ref{fig-3DZ-3}, where $\Delta r$ is centered at $0$, $90$, and $180$.
 We remark that the ability to learn global geometric properties beyond correspondences is a key advantage of Eda, and it partially explains the superior performance of Eda in Tab.~\ref{tab:3DMatch}